What are the requirements for a HELOC?

 Credit score requirements for HELOCs

 Different lenders have different credit score requirements for HELOCs.
-The credit reporting agency Experian says borrowers typically need a credit score of 680 to qualify for a home equity line of credit.
+According to Experian, borrowers likely need a FICO Score of at least 680 to qualify for a HELOC, but some lenders may prefer a credit score of 720 or more.

-At Freedom Mortgage, we can often help you qualify for a cash out refinance with a lower credit score than may be required for a HELOC.
+At Freedom Mortgage, we may be able to help you qualify for a cash out refinance with a lower credit score than may be required for a HELOC.
 Our typical minimum credit scores depend on the loan type.

 Home equity and loan-to-value ratio requirements for HELOCs